itstrangvu/trangs/content/blog/how-this-blog-runs.md

 ## Generate the blog

-After ensuring I’m happy with the note(s), I run a Node.js script that:
+After ensuring I’m happy with the note(s), I run a Node.js script named `fetch-notion.js` that:

 1. Connects to Notion via Notion API.